Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Introduction

 Using this structure, one would like to define a residual $\delta$-ADHM theory of curves by virtual integration on the torus fixed loci.
 In particular, a properness result for the fixed loci is needed.
 Properness of the {\bf T}-fixed loci can be proven by analogy with \cite[Prop.
 3.15]{modADHM}.
-However, properness of the {\bf S}-fixed loci is more difficult, and will require a more elaborate proof, which is presented in section (\ref{toractsect}).
-The proof relies on an inductive argument involving in particular a generalization of Langton's properness results \cite{valuative} to flat families of ADHM sheaves.
-This requires several preliminary results concerning the structure of fixed loci in the moduli space of semistable Higgs sheaves -- section (\ref{fixedhiggssect}), and framed Hitchin pairs -- section (\ref{asympfixedsect}), as well as elementary modifications of flat families of ADHM sheaves -- section (\ref{elmodifsect}).
-Similar extensions of Langton's proof to moduli of decorated sheaves have been carried out in \cite{semistpairs} for Hitchin pairs and \cite{hodgefiltr} for ${\mathcal D}$-modules.
-The final result proven in section (\ref{propsect}) is \begin{theo} Let $\delta\in \IR_{>0}$ be a noncritical stability parameter of type $(r,e)\in \IZ_{\geq 1}\times \IZ$.
-Then the fixed locus $\mfm_\delta^{ss}(\CX,r,e)^{\bf S}$ is a proper algebraic space of finite type over $\IC$. \end{theo}
+However, properness of the {\bf S}-fixed loci is more difficult, and will require an inductive proof, which is presented in section (\ref{toractsect}).
+The final result is: \begin{theo} Let $\delta\in \IR_{>0}$ be a noncritical stability parameter of type $(r,e)\in \IZ_{\geq 1}\times \IZ$.
+Then the fixed locus $\mfm_\delta^{ss}(\CX,r,e)^{\bf S}$ is a projective scheme over $\IC$. \end{theo}